stephensmitchell-forks/occt/dox/user_guides/foundation_classes/basics.md

 way as other  exceptions, the appropriate signal handler shall be installed in the runtime by  the method *OSD::SetSignal()*.

 Normally this method is called in the beginning of the  main() function.
 It installs a handler that will convert system signals into OCCT exceptions.

 In order to actually convert signals to exceptions, macro *OCC_CATCH_SIGNALS* needs to be inserted in the source code.
  The typical place where this macro is put is beginning of the *try{}* block which catches such exceptions.

-@subsection ex_implementation Implementation on Various Platforms.
+@subsection ex_implementation Implementation on Various Platforms

 The exception handling mechanism in Open CASCADE Technology  is implemented in different ways depending on the preprocessor macros *NO_CXX_EXCEPTIONS*  and *OCC_CONVERT_SIGNALS*, which shall be consistently defined by compilation procedures for both Open CASCADE Technology and user applications:

 1. On Windows, these macros are not defined by default, and normal C++  exceptions are used in all cases, including throwing from signal handler.
-Thus the  behavior is as expected in C++.
+Thus the behavior is as expected in C++.<br/><br/>

 2. On Linux, macro *OCC_CONVERT_SIGNALS* is defined by default.
 The C++  exception mechanism is used for catching exceptions and for throwing them from normal code.
 Since it is not possible to throw C++ exception from system signal handler function, that function makes a long jump to the nearest (in the  execution stack) invocation of macro *OCC_CATCH_SIGNALS*, and only there the C++ exception gets actually thrown.
 The macro *OCC_CATCH_SIGNALS* is defined in the file *Standard_ErrorHandler.hxx*.
 Therefore, including this file is necessary for successful compilation of a code containing this macro.

     This mode differs from standard C++ exception handling only for signals:

-   * macro *OCC_CATCH_SIGNALS* is necessary (besides call to  *OSD::SetSignal()* described above) for conversion of signals into exceptions;
+       * macro *OCC_CATCH_SIGNALS* is necessary (besides call to *OSD::SetSignal()* described above) for conversion of signals into exceptions;<br/><br/>

-   * the destructors for automatic C++ objects created in the code  after that macro and till the place where signal is raised will not be called in  case of signal, since no C++ stack unwinding is performed by long jump.
+       * the destructors for automatic C++ objects created in the code  after that macro and till the place where signal is raised will not be called in  case of signal, since no C++ stack unwinding is performed by long jump.<br/><br/>

 3. On Linux Open CASCADE Technology can also be compiled in compatibility  mode.
 In that case macro *NO_CXX_EXCEPTIONS* is defined and the C++ exceptions are simulated with C long  jumps.
 As a consequence, the behavior is slightly different from that expected  in the C++ standard.